 Juneau, the Alaska State Capital

-If you’re already thinking you want Juneau to be a part of your Alaska trip, you can fly here and then take the Alaska Marine Highway the day boat routes to Skagway, Haines and Gustavus.
+If you’re already thinking you want Juneau to be a part of your Alaska trip, you can fly here and then take the Alaska Marine Highway on the day boat routes to Skagway, Haines and Gustavus, or the Alaska Fjordlines to Haines.
 This way you can explore the region without being on a cruise ship.

 Sitka and Ketchikan

 Southeast Alaska is one of the easiest Alaska regions to be able to experience Alaska Native culture.
 There are so many wonderful sites, museums, working artists and public exhibitions to include in your Alaska trip.
-Sitka National Historical Park is an awesome place to spend a day learning.
+When in Sitka, you’ve got some great options for learning and appreciating Tlingit art and artifacts.
+The Sheldon Jackson Museum is really interesting, and then Sitka National Historical Park is an awesome place to spend a day learning.
 With 18 totem poles and countless other Tlingit (said klink-it) exhibits, I think this is one of the best places to visit in Southeast Alaska to gain some insight into

 Ketchikan also has quite a lot of Alaska Native culture in addition to the wildlife and beautiful Inside Passage scenery.
-Add to that the cool, perfectly picturesque historic area built on docks/stilts/piers and you’ve got a very unique town to visit.
+Check out Totem Bight State Park, and the add to that the cool, perfectly picturesque historic area of Creek Street built on docks/stilts/piers and you’ve got a very unique town to visit.
 Both Sitka and Ketchikan are on the Alaska Marine Highway route, so if you’re not doing a cruise but want to access these spots, that’s a great option.

 Skagway, Haines and Glacier Bay National Park

 When I think of Skagway I think of bald eagles, but also the Alaska Gold Rush.
-And then nearby are Haines and Glacier Bay National Park.
+And then nearby are Haines and Glacier Bay National Park, which are both wonderful.
+We have had great times in Haines, kayaking at Chilkoot Lake and hiking in Chilkat State Park.
 Really, this part of the Southeast Alaska region has so much to do and see.
 It is a bit complicated to explore though, so you’ll need to do a good job planning utilizing the Alaska Marine Highway.
 You can also visit these areas on a cruise through the Inside Passage.

 Visiting Glacier Bay National Park might seem pretty tricky to visit if you’re not on a cruise ship, but it’s not.
 You’ll need to fly into Gustavus from Juneau and then access the park through a boat tour.
 Since it’s a short flight and the National Park can be explored over the course of two or three days, it’s very doable to add to other Inside Passage stops.
 Our first visit to Glacier Bay National Park was actually on an UnCruise on the Wilderness Legacy ship, which in itself was awesome.